szepeviktor/wordpress-plugin-construction/mu-protect-plugins/README.md

 ### wp-cli example

 ```
-# wp plugin deactivate wp-solarized
+# wp plugin deactivate sucuri-scanner
-Warning: Could not deactivate the 'wp-solarized' plugin.
+Warning: Could not deactivate the 'sucuri-scanner' plugin.
 ```

 ### Notice

-`wp-solarized/wp-solarized.php` is in `$protected_plugins` for demo purposes.
+`sucuri-scanner/sucuri.php` is in `$protected_plugins` for demonstration purposes.